Tzar: The Burden of the Crown: Gameplay

 War will allow the player to value each soldier by removing the cap leveling up allowing them to reach heroic status as they experience more and more battles.
 The player can also research faster experience gain and influence by heroes.
 The player taking this path will be able to hire mercenaries giving quality units at no time at all.
 This strategic path suggests leveling up units and swarming creating hordes of experienced warriors and heroes.
 Despite how strong religious units are, outnumbering eventually wins making war the perfect path against a player who has taken the religious path.

 The trade path allows the player to trade with allies, gamble with resources, take up loans, and increase the population cap in order to produce more peasants to collect more resources.
 This path is more suited when playing with allies.
 In addition, the trade path allows the research of elite war galleons which are larger, stronger, and have longer attack range than the other war ships making trade a considerable path to take when playing in island maps.
-Lastly, the player can research the ability that allows peasants to bribe enemy units as long as the price is right.
+Lastly, the player can research the ability that allows european and arabian peasants to bribe enemy units as long as the price is right.

 There is also a campaign option for single players in which the player must complete specific goals, such as destroying an enemy force, or protecting a citadel from attack.
 The campaign has a total of 20 missions.

 The game also includes a map editor where players can create their own maps to play on with strategically placed rivers, forests, and resources to use to build their armies with.
-The game is best known for the first ever implementation of a full experience system for every unit in a RTS game.
+The game is best known for the first implementation of a full experience system for every unit in a RTS game.
 The game doesn't have the commonly known system of Warcraft III for heroes but still every unit has the potential to reach level twelve and thus gaining a heroic status.
 There is no limit of the "hero" units a player can have, as long as they can keep them alive.